 Overall, 32 action plans have been signed since the beginning of the CAAC mandate, including 12 Government forces and 20 non-State armed groups.
-Of those, 12 parties have fully complied with their action plan and were subsequently delisted.
+Of those, 12 parties have fully complied with their commitment and were subsequently delisted.
 4 Action plans were replaced by consolidated action plans.
 Other parties have ceased to exist.

 The United Nations engages in child protection dialogue with armed forces or armed groups for the purpose of developing and implementing time-bound action plans.
 Entering into dialogue to achieve agreements on action plans does not constitute recognition of an armed force.